Michigan

 F. Non-conviction records

-Michigan Courts have a policy of making their own corresponding records non-public in any situation covered by the statutes applicable to law enforcement agencies and the MSP discussed above.
-However, these non-conviction records are not included in the chart from the Michigan Courts’ website referred to above that lists the various court records that may be made non-public.
+Michigan Courts have a policy of making their own corresponding records non-public in any situation covered by the statutes applicable to law enforcement agencies and the MSP discussed above, though there is no separate legal authorization for this policy.

 G. Juvenile Adjudications